First: Download GRAKN.AI

 To test that the installation is working correctly, we will load a simple schema and some data from a file and test it in the Graql shell and Grakn visualiser.
 The file we will use is basic-genealogy.gql, which is included in the /examples folder of the Grakn installation zip, or /usr/local/Cellar/grakn/<version>/libexec/examples folder if you installed with brew.

-Type in the following in the terminal to load the example knowledge base.
+Type in the following in the terminal to load the example knowledge graph.
 This starts the Graql shell in non-interactive mode, loading the specified file and exiting after the load is complete.

 ./graql console -f ./examples/basic-genealogy.gql